Robert Maxwell: Later business activities

 In July 1984, Maxwell acquired Mirror Group Newspapers, the publisher of six British newspapers, including the Daily Mirror, from Reed International plc. for £113 million.
-This led to the famous media war between Maxwell and Murdoch, the proprietor of the News of the World and The Sun.
+This led to a media war between Maxwell and Murdoch, the proprietor of the News of the World and The Sun.
 Mirror Group Newspapers (formerly Trinity Mirror, now part of Reach plc), published the Daily Mirror, a pro-Labour tabloid; Sunday Mirror; Sunday People; Scottish Sunday Mail and Scottish Daily Record.
-At a press conference to publicize his acquisition, Maxwell said his editors would be "free to produce the news without interference".
+At a press conference to publicise his acquisition, Maxwell said his editors would be "free to produce the news without interference".
 Meanwhile, at a meeting of Maxwell's new employees, Mirror journalist Joe Haines asserted that he was able to prove that their boss was "a crook and a liar".
 Haines quickly came under Maxwell's influence and later wrote his authorised biography.

 In June 1985, Maxwell announced a takeover of Clive Sinclair's ailing home computer company, Sinclair Research, through Hollis Brothers, a Pergamon subsidiary.
 The deal was aborted in August 1985.
 In 1987, Maxwell purchased part of IPC Media to create Fleetway Publications.
 The same year, he launched the London Daily News in February after a delay caused by production problems, but the paper closed in July after sustaining significant losses contemporary estimates put at £25 million.
-Originally intended to be a rival of the Evening Standard, Maxwell eventually decided to make it the first 24-hour paper as well.
+Originally intending it to be a rival of the Evening Standard, Maxwell eventually decided to make it the first 24-hour paper as well.

-In May 1987, Maxwell's British Printing and Communication Corporation (BPCC) made an unsolicited bid to acquire U.S. publishing conglomerate Harcourt Brace Jovanovich.
+In May 1987, Maxwell's BPCC made an unsolicited bid to acquire US publishing conglomerate Harcourt Brace Jovanovich (HBJ).
 HBJ defended itself from the hostile takeover attempt by going deeply into debt to make large cash payments to shareholders.
 The strain of the debt was a factor in HBJ's 1989 sale of its theme park holdings to Anheuser-Busch.
-HBJ's theme park assets included the SeaWorld chain, which HBJ had purchased in 1976.
+These theme park assets included the SeaWorld chain, which the company had purchased in 1976.